os-climate/sostrades-core/sos_trades_core/execution_engine/documentation/build_sos_very_simple_multi_scenario.markdown

 ### SoSTrades tree view as scenario "per disciplines nodes" (called as "scatter node")

-We can have the same list of scenarios, but with the tree view sorted by disclines rather than scenarios.
+We can have the same list of scenarios, but with the tree view sorted by disciplines rather than scenarios.
-The discipline name with be a "scatter node" driver in the tree, and the scario name be the discipline $D_i$ as a children of this scatter driver node:
+The discipline name with be a "scatter node" driver in the tree, and the scario name be the discipline 'Disc_j' as a children of this scatter driver node:

 		|_ MyStudyName